larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Content removal or redaction from IETF archives are not moderation actions, and are therefore beyond the scope of this memo.

-## Appeals {#appeals}
+## Consistency and Conflict Resolution {#appeals}

+Forum owners and moderators shall act in a manner consistent with guidelines approved by the IESG.
+In cases of disagreement between the owners and the moderation team over a moderation decision, the matter should be taken up with the responsible area director for resolution, or the IETF chair if a responsible area director cannot be determined or is not assigned.

-Because the moderator team serves at the discretion of the IESG, any moderation decision can be appealed to the IESG by anyone, per {{!RFC2026}}.
+Any moderation decision can be appealed to the IESG by anyone, per {{!RFC2026}}.
 Disagreements with a decision by the moderator team can be brought to their attention.
 If this does not lead to a resolution, a decision by the IESG can be appealed to the IAB as described in